PremYekkali/APIForDemoToken/README.md

 ## Response Format

-- **Success**: Returns the result of the transaction or the value from the getter.
+- **Success**: Returns the result of the transaction or the value from the getter function.
 - **Error**: Returns an error message with details.

 ---